onzfonz/comp227/src/content/7/en/part7d.md

 export default App
 ```

-We still need the *build/index.html* file  that will serve as the "main page" of our application that will load our bundled JavaScript code with a *`script`* tag:
+We also need the *build/index.html* file.
+This file will serve as the "main page" of our application that will load our bundled JavaScript code with a *`script`* tag:

 ```html
 <!DOCTYPE html>